eik-lib/service/README.md

 # Eik HTTP Service

-Eik REST API - As a standalone running HTTP service
+As a standalone running HTTP service exposing the Eik Service.

 ## Installation